jetzerb/muni-finance-wi/analysis/vehicle-registration-fee/vrf-notes.md

 ## percap-budget-local
-- Similar to the last chart, but with Fitchburg Median Income rather than National.
+- Similar to the last chart, but with Fitchburg Median AGI rather than National.

-- Again, the buying power of the per-capita budget has fallen though the median income remains at the highest recordded inflation-adjusted levels.
+- Again, the buying power of the per-capita budget has fallen though the median income remains at the highest inflation-adjusted levels in the 10 year dataset.

 ## tax-as-pct-of-awi
+The tax burden can be measured based on how much of your income it represents.
+That's what these next two slides show.

 - Blue Line is SFH Tax divided by National Median Income for each year.
   - No need to adjust for inflation--this is just the percentage of median income that the city's portion of the tax bill represents during each year we have data for.
   - Note that the property tax burden is currently at the lowest point in two decades.